novak-99/ex/docs/source/NumericalAnalysis/integral.rst

     .. cpp:var:: const std::vector<Complex (*)(Complex)>& fargs

-        Optional list of function arguments if needed for use of the integrand.
+        Optional list of function arguments if needed for use by the integrand.

     .. cpp:var:: const std::vector<Complex>& args

-        Optional list of variable arguments if needed for use of the integrand.
+        Optional list of variable arguments if needed for use by the integrand.

 **Returns**